UGC NET Eligibility Criteria 2025: Age Limit, Educational Qualification, Relaxation & Reservation for December Session

 • Candidates appearing in or awaiting results for their final year examination for a master’s degree are also eligible to apply online for the UGC NET exam.
 However, such candidates are admitted provisionally and are considered eligible only when they pass their master’s exam with the required percentage.
 “Such candidates must complete their PG degree examination within two years from the date of NET result with required percentage of marks, failing which they shall be treated as disqualified”, informs the official website.

-• PhD degree holders whose master’s exams were completed on September 19, 1991 (regardless of the result declaration date) are eligible for a relaxation of five per cent marks in the aggregate i.e., only 50 per cent marks are required for such candidates.
+• PhD degree holders whose master’s exams were completed on September 19, 1991 (regardless of the result declaration date) are eligible for a relaxation of five per cent marks in the aggregate i.e., from 55 per cent to 50 per cent marks are required for such candidates.

 Also Read: